elainebroche-dev/pf5-iomha-prints/README.md

 -   [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow database urls to connect to the postgres db
 -   [psycopg2](https://pypi.org/project/psycopg2/) database adapter used to support the connection to the postgres db
 -   [Cloudinary](https://cloudinary.com/) used to store the images used by the application
--   [Summernote](https://pypi.org/project/django-summernote/) used to provide WYSIWYG editing on the Hike editing screen

 -   [jquery library](https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js) used to fade out alert messages
 -   [Django testing tools](https://docs.djangoproject.com/en/3.2/topics/testing/tools/) used for python mvt testing